 Everything we had was really good.
 They had dishes that were vegan already and some that they offered right away to make vegan.
-Although this too is perfect for follow a traditional diet.
+Although this too is perfect for those that follow a traditional diet too.
 The brussel sprout appetizer was quite possibly Ashley’s favorite dish ever.
 I agree, it was amazing and the flavors melted together perfectly.

 We walked along the streets in Cambria after dinner sipping coffee and hot chocolate until we got sleepy.
 We knew that we had a really big day planned for the next day and we wanted to have as much energy as possible to do it all.